Convection Section Fouling Removal with Rovex®

 Technical Information

-As a result of a comprehensive research and development programme, TubeTech™ has developed a patented robotic fouling removal system which is used by major petrochemical and refining plants around the world.
-On average, our clients report a 3-5% increase in thermal efficiency and up to 15% reduction in COemissions.
+Following an extensive research and development programme, TubeTech™ developed Rovex®: a patented robotic ROV cleaning system used by major petrochemical and refining facilities around the world.
+On average, clients report a 3–5% increase in thermal efficiency and up to a 15% reduction in CO₂ emissions.

-The robotic system can access even the most difficult-to-reach convection banks.
-It is remotely controlled by an experienced technician and the engineered lance penetrates deep between each tube row to remove the toughest fouling.
+Rovex® can access even the most difficult-to-reach convection banks.
+The remotely operated vehicle is controlled by an experienced technician, while its engineered lance penetrates deep between tube rows and fins to remove difficult fouling throughout the bundle.

 Understanding Convection Section Fouling in Fired Heaters